pensjonatus/flash-fiction/blog/singers-coke.md

 ---
-title: "Singer's Coke"
+title: Singer's Coke
 date: '2014-09-06'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I was cleaning up the place, picking up all the beer bottles from all the